Anurag28K/CodeTech-IT-Solutions/README.md

 3. Random Forest Regression: Implementing and evaluating a random forest regression model.

 4. Gradient Boosting Regression: Implementing and evaluating a gradient boosting regression model.

+#**Credit Card Fraud Detection Project**

+## **Introduction**

+The goal of this project is to develop a machine learning model to detect fraudulent credit card transactions.
+We explore various steps including data loading, exploratory data analysis, preprocessing, model training, and evaluation.

+## **Dataset Description**

+The dataset used in this project is the credit card transaction dataset (creditcard.csv).
+It contains information about credit card transactions including features such as transaction amount, time, and class (0 for normal transactions and 1 for fraudulent transactions).

+## **Exploratory Data Analysis (EDA)**

+The exploratory data analysis section involves:

+i.
+Loading the dataset and examining the first and last 5 rows.

+ii.
+Checking dataset information and identifying missing values.

+iii.
+Visualizing the distribution of normal and fraudulent transactions using a count plot.

+## **Data Preprocessing**

+The preprocessing steps include:

+i.
+Separating the data into legitimate and fraudulent transactions.

+ii.
+Handling missing values.

+iii.
+Performing under-sampling to create a balanced dataset.

+iv.
+Splitting the data into features and targets.

+v.
+Standardizing the features using StandardScaler.

+## **Model Training and Evaluation**

+Two classification models are trained and evaluated:

+### **Logistic Regression Model:**

+i.
+Training the model using logistic regression.

+ii.
+Evaluating the model's accuracy on both training and testing data.

+iii.
+Calculating precision, recall, and F1-score.

+### **Random Forest Classifier:**

+i.
+Training the model using a random forest classifier.

+ii.
+Evaluating the model's accuracy on both training and testing data.

+iii.
+Calculating precision, recall, and F1-score.

+## **Results**

+### **Logistic Regression Model:**

+Accuracy on Training data: 95.3%

+Accuracy on Testing data: 91.9%

+Precision: 96.6%

+Recall: 86.7%

+F1-score: 91.4%

+### **Random Forest Classifier:**

+Accuracy on Training data: 100%

+Accuracy on Testing data: 91.9%

+Precision: 96.6%

+Recall: 86.7%

+F1-score: 91.4%